va1labh/va1labh.github.io/content/posts/CANMsg_Mux.md

 +++
-date = '2025-08-17'
+date = '2025-08-17T00:53:56+05:30'
 draft = false
-title = 'CAN message multiplexing'
+title = 'Optimizing Embedded Systems with CAN Message Multiplexing in C'
 +++

-# Optimizing Embedded Systems with CAN Message Multiplexing in C

 In the world of embedded systems, particularly in automotive applications, the **Controller Area Network (CAN)** protocol is a crucial backbone for communication between Electronic Control Units (ECUs).
 A powerful technique used to manage data efficiently on the CAN bus is **multiplexing**.

 Multiplexing allows a single CAN message to carry data for multiple different parameters.

 This blog post explores an **optimized C programming approach** to process these multiplexed messages.
-Instead of using verbose `if-else` or `switch` statements, we will demonstrate how to use **pointers and structures** to create a more compact, scalable, and efficient solution. 💡
+Instead of using verbose `if-else` or `switch` statements, we will demonstrate how to use **pointers and structures** to create a more compact, scalable, and efficient solution.

+***

-## The Problem: Handling Multiplexed CAN Messages
+### **The Problem: Handling Multiplexed CAN Messages**

 A common scenario in embedded systems is receiving a single CAN message that needs to update different parameters based on a specific *multiplexor* value within the message itself.